bethelmyd/Resume/README.md

 Embry-Riddle Aeronautical University | Aug 1999 - Aug 2004

 Taught computer science classes in Java programming, operating systems, software engineering, computer graphics, computer architecture, communications and networking, and C programming in both the Windows and Unix environments.

-## ENTREPRENEURSHIP
-### ACADEMIC WEB SOLUTIONS

-Founder/CEO

-Established to meet the needs of academic institutions looking to provide portals for an alumni presence.